point85/Shift/README.md

 ```

 ## Work Schedule Application
 An example work schedule application has been built to demonstrate fundamental capabilities of the library.
-The user interface is implemented in JavaFX 8 and database persistency is provided by JPA (Java Persistence API) with FXML descriptors in orm.xml file.
-EclipseLink is the JPA implementation for a Microsoft SQL Server database.
+The user interface is implemented in JavaFX 8 and database persistency is provided by JPA (Java Persistence API) with FXML descriptors in the shift_orm.xml file.
+Hibernate is the JPA implementation for a Microsoft SQL Server 2008 database.

 The editor allows new schedules to be created and saved to the database as well as updated and deleted.